sbasrai98/bananagrams-solver/README.md

 94/144 letters were encoded this way.
 I left out all but the first occurrences of A, E, I, and O because their positions didn't seem to offer much useful information.

-The second strategy was to simplify the 26-letter alphabet to a 3-letter alphabet:
+The second strategy is to simplify the 26-letter alphabet to a 3-letter alphabet:

 | Original Letter | Converted To |
 | ------------- |:-------------:|